NFDI4DS/ds-best-practices/_posts/2019-04-29-submitting.md

 #### Maintenance
 1. Provide information on who is supporting/hosting/maintaining your KG/RKG.
 2. State whether a KG/RKG will be updated.
 If yes, describe how often and by whom updates will be maintained as well as how they will be documented and communicated (e.g., via mailing list, GitHub, etc.).
-Do not forget about VC.
+Do not forget about Version Control .
 3. If applicable, describe how others could extend, augment or build on your KG/RKG (e.g., through pull requests on GitHub).
 State the process for tracking and assessing the quality of such contributions.

 >### tl;dr